 User-Defined Host Entries Configuration

-You can configure user-defined host entries for external resources that are not maintained by DNS records resolvable by the external DNS server(s) (i.e. nameservers in system dns-show/dns-modify).
-This functionality enables the configuration of local host records, supplementing hosts resolvable by external DNS server(s).
+You can configure user-defined host entries for external resources.
+This capability enables the configuration of local host records, supplementing hosts resolvable by external DNS server(s).

 User-defined host entries can be configured at bootstrap time and/or post-deployment.

-The following methods are enabled to configure user host records/entries.
+The following methods are enabled to configure user host records/entries and local DNS entries.

 Configure User-Defined Host Entries During Bootstrap